 Each year the accompanying programme of the festival places two obligatory accents:

-- Live Portrait - lectures-discussions, masterclasses, intriguing events - with the participation of people working in a variety of film areas!
+- Live Portrait - lectures-discussions, masterclasses, intriguing events – with the participation of people working in a variety of film areas – all the details in early November 2023!

 -